-Babies born in Pennsylvania are all tested for 10 conditions, including spinal muscular atrophy (SMA), maple syrup urine disease (MSUD) and phenylketonuria (PKU).
-These are known as mandatory tests.
-SMA and MSUD are more common in Mennonite babies; PKU is found in both Amish and Mennonite.
+Babies born in Pennsylvania are all tested for 34 conditions, including spinal muscular atrophy (SMA), maple syrup urine disease (MSUD), phenylketonuria (PKU), and glutaric acidemia type 1 (GA-1).
+SMA and MSUD are more common in Mennonite community, GA-1 in the Amish community, and PKU in both the Amish and Mennonite communities.